Breastfeeding

 In my case, I also developed a nipple blister, and take it from me… the pain was unbearable.

-Here are some of the best and popular nipple care products to help your nipples heal as you continue to breastfeed:
+Here are some of the best and most popular nipple care products to help your nipples heal as you continue to breastfeed:

 3. Low Milk Supply